 How to Remove the “Powered By WordPress” Footer Credit (3 Methods)

 There are several ways to remove the WordPress copyright footer.
-However, the option that works for you may vary depending on your WordPress theme.
+However, the option that works for you may vary depending on your A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More.
 With that in mind, here are three ways to remove the “Powered By WordPress” disclaimer.